mmautner/readability/README.md

 Readability
 ====================

 A collection of functions that measure the readability of a given body of text.
+I'd recommend checking out the wikipedia articles below--most of the metrics estimate the grade level required to comprehend a given block of text and may return odd results on small snippets of text.

 To get up and running you'll need [NLTK](http://nltk.org/) and will need the punkt data set: